#107 June 10, 2020

 CRAIG BOX: But you do.

 PRIYANKA SHARMA: [CHUCKLES] And then Helm just graduated, actually.
 So that's been really nice.
 And there's a couple others-- Vitess, Containerd, CoreDNS.
 I think now I've covered all of them.
-So no favoritism was [INAUDIBLE].
+So no favoritism was done there.

 CRAIG BOX: Each of these projects obviously causes a financial cost to the CNCF, in that now there's a different thing to promote, and sponsor, and so on.
 Is there a point where the governing board or the staff would ask the TOC to stop accepting new projects?